What Is PCOS | Relation Between Intermittent Fasting And PCOS | Is Intermittent Fasting Good For PCOS

 3. Reduction in Blood Cholesterol

 Elevated cholesterol levels are another problem seen in women suffering from PCOS.
-Increased cholesterol levels are the reason for cardiovascular diseases such as coronary artery disease and much more.
+Increased cholesterol levels are the reason for cardiovascular disease such as coronary artery disease and much more.
 Intermittent fasting can help in improving cholesterol levels in the body and hence helps people with PCOS.

 4. Reduction in Inflammation